target/goalert/devtools/sendit/README.md

 Make sure GoAlert is started with the appropriate prefix.
 For the above example: `make start GOALERT_HTTP_PREFIX=/foobar`

-I you are testing Twilio functionality, you will also need to set your `General.PublicURL` config to the source URL (example above: `https://example.com/foobar`)
+If you are testing Twilio functionality, you will also need to set your `General.PublicURL` config to the source URL (example above: `https://example.com/foobar`)

 ## Generate Tokens